Skip to main content

 Ongoing management:

 9Customer wants to disconnect an existing packageCustomer clicks on a “Disconnect” button within appication.
-Application places a call to Link's DELETE Delete connection
+Application places a call to LinkLink The authorization flow that allows end users to connect their accounting, banking, or commerce platforms to your application via Codat.'s DELETE Delete connection

 Ownership of delivery